streamx-dev/streamx-commerce-accelerator/README.md

    > source scripts/env/cloud/read-infra-env.sh terraform/azure/.env
    > .github/scripts/set-repo-variables.sh
    > ```

+10. Store and share variables.
+    Once your cloud setup is done anyone who has access to variables from .env file will be able to work with cloud instance using his local instance.
+In order to do that variables should be shared with all interested parties.

 ## Cloud deploy

 Cloud deployment can be done using bash script launched from local host or GitHub Action.
 Both options are interchangeable.